 Motion to Compel Discovery

 This refusal is not always an attempt to prejudice a defendant.
 In some cases, a prosecutor will have the belief they aren't obligated to hand over some types of evidence.
 In a situation where the criminal defense lawyers disagree with the prosecutor's decision, the solution is a motion to compel discovery.
-This motion is asking the judge to order the prosecutor to disclose the information.
+This motion asks the judge to order the prosecutor to disclose the information.

-Contact Cron, Israels & Stark to Review Your Case
+Contact Cron, Israels, & Stark to Review Your Case

 Cron, Israels & Stark serves clients who have been charged with a crime throughout the greater Los Angeles area.
 Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact our firm for a free case evaluation at (424) 372-3112.